Bespoke Child's Bed Cost

 Things to Consider for your Child's Bespoke Bed Project

 A standard ready-made bed will cost significantly less than a custom-built bed.
-This is due to the fact that they are designed and manufactured in bulk by companies, rather than a single tradesman working on a self-employed basis to design and build the bed from scratch to your specifications.
+Standard beds are designed and manufactured in bulk.
+With a bespoke bed, a tradesperson works on a self employed basis to design and build the bed from scratch to a custom design.

-However, paying that little bit extra for a bespoke bed is a worthwhile investment as it can meet your exact requirements.
+Paying a little bit extra for a bespoke kids bed is a worthwhile investment as it can meet your exact requirements.
 However, you will need to think carefully about the design of the bed for a child's bedroom - age may play a major factor in this decision.
 The last thing you want is for your child to outgrow it in just a few years.

 Most companies will charge a standard rate for the cost of the project, rather than the product and labour costs separately.
-Typically, the hourly rate will average between £15-£20 per hour, but the project could cost you between £150-£1,500, dependant on your requirements.
+Typically, the hourly rate will average between £15-£20 per hour, but the project could cost you between £500-£5,000, dependent on your requirements.

 Upon first contacting a tradesman, it’s highly unlikely they’ll be able to give a ballpark figure on the spot.
 Instead, you may have to request a quote by describing your requirements in terms of the type of material you want, as well as the design and measurements; all of which will impact the price.